stu-bell/singalong/README.md

 - sync the start and end of lrc files with the start and end of the audio (ie remove lines before the audio start time, and after the audio end time)
 - in the sample _playlist.tsv downloaded, add 0 as the start time and the end as the duration of the track

+- background gif on loop.
+Lyrics should have a fading border around them in case they overlap the background?
 - sample playlist.tsv downloaded, try fuzzy matching lyrics and audio names?
 - search feature for searching lyrics in a folder, when accompanying live music on request
 - background gif.
 If lyrics are wide, they might overlay a background and not be clearly visible - put a translucent background over lyrics? _background.gif in the playlist folder?
 Should stay within the container, if resized - resizing is for aligning on a projector